OSI Systems (OSIS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, OSI Systems’s ROIC increased by 1.5 percentage points annually over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, OSI Systems’s ROIC averaged 2.6 percentage point increases each year.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment

-OSI Systems reported $124.4 million of cash and $694.3 million of debt on its balance sheet in the most recent quarter.
+OSI Systems reported $336.7 million of cash and $1.00 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-11. Key Takeaways from OSI Systems’s Q3 Results
+11. Key Takeaways from OSI Systems’s Q4 Results

 12. Is Now The Time To Buy OSI Systems?

-There are multiple reasons why we think OSI Systems is an amazing business.
+There is a lot to like about OSI Systems.
 For starters, its revenue growth was impressive over the last five years.
 And while its low free cash flow margins give it little breathing room, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
-Additionally, OSI Systems’s projected EPS for the next year implies the company will continue generating shareholder value.
+Additionally, OSI Systems’s rising cash profitability gives it more optionality.

-OSI Systems’s P/E ratio based on the next 12 months is 25x.
-Looking at the business services landscape today, OSI Systems’s fundamentals really stand out, and we like it at this price.
+OSI Systems’s P/E ratio based on the next 12 months is 25.1x.
+Looking at the business services space today, OSI Systems’s qualities as one of the best businesses really stand out, and we like it at this price.